 Inspired by the large-scale paintings he created for his 2002 commission for Santiago del Chile’s La Moneda metro station, from 2003 to 2007, Muñoz Vera executed a series of oils focusing on the natural wonders of his native Chile.

-A long tradition of Spanish realist painting, dating back to Diego Velázquez in the 17th century, has guided Muñoz Vera in his delicate use of light and shadows, as both his portraits and still-lifes are imbued with dexterous and subtle shading, elements recognized by Matías Días Padrón, Chief Curator of the Prado Museum in his text for the Artist’s first monograph.
+A long tradition of Spanish realist painting, dating back to Diego Velázquez in the 17th century, has guided Muñoz Vera in his delicate use of light and shadows.
+Both his portraits and still-lifes are imbued with dexterous and subtle shading, elements recognized by Matías Días Padrón, Chief Curator of the Prado Museum in his text for the Artist’s first monograph.